Steven Pinker: Views

 In his 2018 book Enlightenment Now, Pinker posited that Enlightenment rationality should be defended against attacks from both the political left and political right.
 In a debate with Pinker, post-colonial theorist Homi Bhabha said that Enlightenment philosophy had immoral consequences such as inequality, slavery, imperialism, world wars, and genocide, and that Pinker downplayed them.
 Pinker argued that Bhabha had perceived the causal relationship between Enlightenment thinking and these sources of suffering "backwards", responding in part that "The natural state of humanity, at least since the dawn of civilization, is poverty, disease, ignorance, exploitation, and violence (including slavery and imperial conquest).
 It is knowledge, mobilised to improve human welfare, that allows anyone to rise above this state."

 In 2020, an open letter to the Linguistic Society of America requesting the removal of Pinker from its list of LSA Fellows and its list of media experts was signed by hundreds of academics.
-The letter accused Pinker of a "pattern of drowning out the voices of people suffering from racist and sexist violence, in particular in the immediate aftermath of violent acts and/or protests against the systems that created them," citing as examples six tweets and a phrase used in his 2011 book.
-Pinker said that through this letter he, and more importantly, younger academics with less protection, were being threatened by "a regime of intimidation that constricts the theatre of ideas."
-Several academics criticized the letter and expressed strong support for Pinker.
-Conor Friedersdorf, writing in The Atlantic, said the letter engages in guilt by association and for creating a "chilling effect" on the speech of non-tenured academics.
-The executive committee of the Linguistic Society of America declined to strike Pinker from its lists and issued a response letter stating that the group "is committed to intellectual freedom and professional responsibility.
-It is not the mission of the Society to control the opinions of its members, nor their expression.
-Inclusion and civility are crucial to productive scholarly work.
-And inclusion means hearing (not necessarily accepting) all points of view, even those that may be objectionable to some."
+The letter accused Pinker of a "pattern of drowning out the voices of people suffering from racist and sexist violence, in particular in the immediate aftermath of violent acts and/or protests against the systems that created them", citing as examples six of Pinker's tweets.
+Pinker said in reply that through this letter, he, and more importantly, younger academics with less protection, were being threatened by "a regime of intimidation that constricts the theatre of ideas."
+Several academics criticized the letter and expressed support for Pinker.
+The executive committee of the Linguistic Society of America declined to strike Pinker from its lists and issued a response letter stating that "It is not the mission of the Society to control the opinions of its members, nor their expression."

+In December 2024, Pinker resigned from the board of honorary members of the Freedom from Religion Foundation over what he and several colleagues viewed as the Foundation's "quasi-religious" approach to defining gender.
+His resignation was followed by those of Jerry Coyne and Richard Dawkins.

+On May 23, 2025, in the wake of the Trump administration's announcement that it would halt Harvard University's ability to enroll international students, Pinker hit back with a guest essay for The New York Times entitled "Harvard Derangement Syndrome", and his article elicited many responses from readers that were published under the title, "Harvard as Symbol and Target".